riya-rjha/30-Days-JavaScript/Concepts.md

 18. ### Methods in Array - Splice() & Slice()

 Both perform the same task, that is, to handle particular elements of array.
 The key difference however between both the methods is that slice returns a new array, whereas splice modifies the original array.
-Both start from a starting index going to ending indec - 1.
+Both start from a starting index going to ending index - 1.

 19. ### Array.prototype()
 This method is used to change the properties or values of an array.
 While using this constructor, we use "this" keyword to access the array.

+20. ### Sorting of an Array & JSON Object
+The `Array.sort()` method sorts the array in an ascending order.
+However, for a JSON Object, if the key is same for all values, then sorting does not take place.
+And the sort() function modifies the original array itself.
+So, use the function of sort where two parameters are passed and the function checks for difference values of 0, 1, -1.